iraycd/TestCouchLiteAndroid/README.md

 # Trying CouchDB Lite Android

-This is the most simplest code for CRUD using CouchDB Lite on Android.
+This is the simplest code for CRUD using CouchDB Lite on Android.
-It's simple and just jump into it and use it.

-Entire thing is written in `PlaceholderFragment` insdie `MainActivity.java`
+Entire thing is written in [`PlaceholderFragment`](app/src/main/java/com/iraycd/testcouchdblite/MainActivity.java#L68) inside [`MainActivity.java`](app/src/main/java/com/iraycd/testcouchdblite/MainActivity.java)

-[`MainActivity.java`](app/src/main/java/com/iraycd/testcouchdblite/MainActivity.java)

-Note: This is really simple thing.
+*Note:* This is really simple thing.
 Just for reference and getting started.

 ## Thing you may use from here: